bytebeatz/bandroom-auth/README.md

 # Promote a user to admin role

-go run cmd/cli/promote.go email --confirm
+go run cmd/cli/promote/main.go --confirm admin1@bandroom.xyz

 # Demote an admin to a user role